 - Discuss how he will work with their orthodontist to complete the treatment.

 Once Dr. Puterman determines that canine exposures are the right option for the patient, families will schedule an appointment for the surgery.
 During the procedure, Dr. Puterman will make an very small incision to access the canine tooth and place an orthodontic bracket on it.
 A week or two afterwards, the patient will visit the orthodontist, who will use that bracket to bring the tooth into position over time.

 Canine exposures are very conservative procedures.
 Dr. Puterman can typically complete the surgery within 20 minutes and patients can also choose to sleep through the entire experience.

 Since patients are usually children or teens, parents often have questions about when to plan the procedure based on their school or summer schedule.
 They also want to know what the recovery will be like and how to support their child in the process.
 Here are some guidelines:

-- Most of Dr. Puterman’s Bethesda and Washington, DC patients who have canine exposures will experience minimal discomfort after the procedure.
+- Most of Dr. Puterman’s patients who have canine exposures will experience minimal discomfort after the procedure.
 They usually will not need major medication to manage pain.